StackMCP

 }

 Use your local development database credentials.
-Never point this at a production database without read-only access.
+Never point this at production without read-only access.

 Filesystem MCP -- Theme and Plugin Development